ChilliCream/hotchocolate-docs/docs/code-first.md

 First we will look at how you can write plain .net objects that can be used to infer GraphQL schema types.

-Define a new plain c# class called Query;
+Define a new plain c# class called Query:

 ```csharp
 public class Query